Westworld (film): Network television airings

-Legacy
+Subsequent works

+Sequel film

 A sequel, Futureworld, was filmed in 1976, and produced by American International Pictures, and only distributed by MGM.
 Only Brynner returned from the original cast to reprise his Gunslinger character (in a dream sequence, as well as footage recapping the original), though it did provide details regarding the carnage: more than 50 guests killed and 95 staff members killed or wounded.
 Fred Karlin returned as composer.

+1980 television series

 Four years later, in 1980, the CBS television network aired a short-lived television series, Beyond Westworld, "which took the Futureworld concept of android doppelgangers, but ignored the movie itself, harking back to Westworld" with new characters.
 Its poor ratings caused it to be canceled after only three of the five episodes aired.
 Only sound designer Richard S. Church was retained from the movie.